-Where a person attending Court and who is required to give evidence, without any sufficient excuse or reason:

-- (a) refuses to be sworn or to affirm as a witness; - (b) having been sworn or having taken affirmation refuses to answer any question put to him; or - (c) refuses or neglects to produce any document or anything which he is required by the Court to produce; the Court may adjourn the hearing of the case and may in the meantime by Warrant, commit the person to Prison or other place of safe custody for a period not exceeding 30 days.

-(2) Nothing in this Section shall:

-- (a) affect the liability of the person to any other punishment for refusing or neglecting to do what is so required of him; or - (b) prevent the Court from disposing of the case in the meantime according to any other sufficient evidence taken by it.
+- 249. (1) When a person attending court and who is required to give evidence, without any sufficient excuse or reason: - (a) refuses to be sworn or to affirm as a witness; - (b) having been sworn or having taken affirmation refuses to answer any question put to him; or - (c) refuses or neglects to produce any document or anything which he is required by the court to produce, the court may adjourn the hearing of the case and may in the meantime by warrant, commit the person to prison or other place of safe custody for a period not exceeding 30 days. - (2) Nothing in this section shall: - (a) affect the liability of the person to any other punishment for refusing or neglecting to do what is so required of him; or - (b) prevent the court from disposing of the case in the meantime according to any other sufficient evidence taken by it.

-PART XXVIII WITNESSES' EXPENSES
+PART 26 - WITNESSES: EXPENSES

-Expenses of Witnesses for the Prosecution.
-265. Where a person attends Court as a State Witness, the Witness shall be entitled to payment of such reasonable expenses as may be prescribed by the Chief Registrar of the High Court.
+Expenses of witnesses for the prosecution.

+250. Where a person attends court as a state witness, the witness shall be entitled to payment of such reasonable expenses as may be prescribed.

-Expenses of witnesses for the Defence.
-266. Where a person attends Court as a Witness to give evidence for the Defence, the Court may in its discretion on application, order payment by the Registrar to such Witness of Court such sums of money, as it may deem reasonable and sufficient to compensate the witness for the expenses he reasonably incurred in attending the Court.
+Expenses of witnesses for the defence.

+251. Where a person attends court as a witness to give evidence for the defence, the court may in its discretion on application, order payment by the Registrar to such witness of court such sums of money, as it may deem reasonable and sufficient to compensate the witness for the expenses he reasonably incurred in attending the court.